-- Published a new release of fs2-google-pubsub, one of Permutive’s own open source projects.
+- Published new releases of Permutive’s own fs2-google-pubsub and sbt-liquibase-plugin.

-- Wrote up a Circe FAQ as a Stack Overflow Q&A.
+- Wrote up a series of Circe questions and answers on Stack Overflow (1, 2, 3, 4).

-- 30% purely internal work (onboarding, code review, planning, admin, etc.)
+- 20% purely internal work (code review, planning, coding challenge review, etc.)

 - 20% open source work that’s directly motivated by internal needs